merenlab/anvio/anvio/docs/programs/anvi-get-aa-counts.md

 Examples for each are below.

-### Option 1: all contigs in a contigs-db
+### Option 1: all contigs in a contigs database

-To count the amino acids in all of the contigs in a %(contigs-db)s, you can just provide the %(contigs-db)s of interest, as so:
+To count the amino acids in all of the contigs in a %(contigs-db)s, you can provide the %(contigs-db)s of interest, as follows:

 {{ codestart }}
 anvi-get-aa-counts -c %(contigs-db)s \